OldManUmby/Sundered-Shadows/Manuscript/10-Characters.md

 ### Generating Ability Scores

 Except where noted in their lineage, all races generate ability scores as follows.
 Roll 3d6 and tally the dice; repeat this process for each ability in order.
-The first three abilities list the physical aspects - `a.k.a.
-Body` - while the final three represent the mental aspects - `a.k.a.
-Mind`.